Experienced Lawyers Defending Against Underage Drinking and Driving

 Even if a person escapes with just a stiff fine, there may well be longer-term damage to a young person.
 The most-serious impact on a young person is that a conviction record could well have a negative affect on their ability to attend the college of their choice, obtain employment especially if the job requires driving, and can raise red flags for employers, admission officials, and even rental agents when it is time to get an apartment.
 Beyond this, the young person’s license to drive will be revoked for at least 30 days, and often much longer.
 Also, it could prevent someone from obtaining a learner’s permit or a new license until the individual is 18.

-Why You Need an Underage Drinking and Driving-DUI Lawyer in Minneapolis & St. Paul
+Why You Need a Minnesota Underage Drinking and Driving-DUI Lawyer

 Clearly, there is a lot riding on the disposition of the case.
 This is why you or your parents need to retain an underage drinking and driving attorney to fight for you, your rights, and your future.
 Sieben Edmunds Miller’s, Minneapolis criminal defense lawyers and St.Paul criminal defense lawyers are experienced at defending young people against a charge of underage drinking and driving.
 We will ask you about the circumstances surrounding your arrest.
 Because we understand the law and how prosecutors think, we can help build a defense that could lead to a successful outcome.